 As a follow up to the CSNI discussion on high burn-up issues the NEA Secretariat prepared a document that set out a Review of High Burn-up RIA and LOCA Database and Criteria.
 This document presents an up-to-date summary of existing databases from various laboratories in a consistent manner, in order to facilitate the comparison of data from different sources.

 The plenary meeting then reviewed the status of ongoing activities and discussed future activities, in particular:

-The SEGFSM Task Force (TF) on the review of the adequacy of existing codes for the simulation of high burn-up fuel behaviour in accident conditions initiated at the end of 2004 a benchmark for the Halden-irradiated LOCA test (Test No. 650.3).
+The SEGFSM Task Force (TF) on the review of the adequacy of existing codes for the simulation of high burn-up fuel behaviour in accident conditions initiated at the end of 2004 was a benchmark for the Halden-irradiated LOCA test (Test No. 650.3).
 In total, seven blind calculations were presented during the SEGFSM plenary meeting.
-Thes were from the following organisations: VTT Finland, IRSN France, GRS Germany (2x), TUV NORD EnSys Hannover (Germany), JNES (Japan) and PSI (Switzerland).
+Thes were from the following organisations: VTT Finland, IRSN France.
+GRS Germany (2x), TUV NORD EnSys Hannover (Germany), JNES (Japan) and PSI (Switzerland).
 A special workshop had been proposed during the SEGFSM plenary meeting with the aim of comparing pre-test and post-test calculations.